35 GTA 5 Locations Based on Real Life

 Why It Counts: Vespucci Beach is based on Venice Beach.
 Keep it separate from Del Perro because GTA 5 splits the Santa Monica and Venice influences into different areas.

-Claim Guardrail: Do not call it Santa Monica Beach.
+Accuracy Note: Do not call it Santa Monica Beach.
 Del Perro covers the Santa Monica side.

 GTA 5 Vespucci Canals